baumannzone/playing-with-hugo/content/post/001-hello-hugo!.md

 # Hello Hugo!

+Hugo is a static generator, and from my point of view it's really fast.
+Especially if you compare it with [Jekyll](https://jekyllrb.com/).
-Playing with Hugo, a static site generator.
-This is a demo post with tags & categories.
+This is just a demo post with `tags` & `categories`.

 ## Basic Syntax